EliAndrewC/l7r/setting/budgets.md

 ## Samurai Stipend Convention

-The Stipend column in the per-tier Samurai sub-tables shows the **average** annual stipend per working samurai, currently set at **~10 koku/year**.
-Individual stipends follow the rank-squared rule (`stipend = rank^2`, per [`l7r.md` - Accordances of Rank](l7r.md#accordances-of-rank)): a Rank 1 bushi receives 1 koku, a Rank 5 county magistrate receives 25 koku, a Rank 8 clerk receives 64 koku, a Rank 10 minister would nominally receive 100 koku.
-The ~10-koku average reflects a population whose median is approximately Rank 3.
-In a county town's 15 useful samurai, for example, you typically find: 1 county magistrate (Rank 5, 25 koku), the magistrate's karo and ~3 squad sergeants (Rank 4, 16 koku each), ~3 squad corporals (Rank 3, 9 koku each), and the remainder mostly Rank 2-3 bushi.
-Cities follow a similar mid-rank pattern with a long high-rank tail (governors, ministers, the daimyo at Rank 12 / 144 koku) balanced against larger low-rank bushi populations staffing palace guards and household retinues.
-Earlier versions of these tables used 2.5 koku/year (under the older linear-rank rule, where stipend equals rank), then 6 koku/year (an initial conservative estimate of the rank-squared average); the current 10-koku figure reflects a more careful walk through the per-tier rank composition.
+The Stipend column in the per-tier Samurai sub-tables shows the mean **average** annual stipend per working samurai at each tier.
+Individual stipends follow the rank-squared rule (`stipend = rank^2`, per [`l7r.md` - Accordances of Rank](l7r.md#accordances-of-rank)): a Rank 1 bushi receives 1 koku, a Rank 5 county magistrate receives 25 koku, a Rank 10 minister 100 koku, a Rank 12 daimyo 144 koku.

+The average varies by tier because the rank distribution does:

+- **County town samurai**: ~10 koku average (avg rank ~3).
+A typical county town's 15 samurai include 1 magistrate (Rank 5, 25 koku), the magistrate's karo and ~3 squad sergeants (Rank 4, 16 koku each), ~3 squad corporals (Rank 3, 9 koku each), and the remainder mostly Rank 2-3 bushi.
+- **Provincial city samurai**: ~15 koku average (avg rank ~3-4).
+Provincial cities house the provincial governor (Rank 8), six provincial ministers (Rank 7) and their deputies (Rank 6), mid-rank clerks (Rank 3-5), and rank-and-file bushi assigned to provincial administrative and military duties.
+- **Capital city samurai**: ~35 koku average (avg rank ~5-6).
+The capital is staffed with the senior cohort - the daimyo (Rank 12), councilors (Rank 11), domain ministers (Rank 10) and their deputies (Rank 9), high-rank clerks (Rank 7-8), castle guards and household retainers from the daimyo's elite retinue, and junior officials in training for higher posts.
+Low-rank samurai compose a lower proportion of retainers in the capital than in the provinces.

+**Stipends are paid by whoever holds the relevant tax-farming cut at the tier where the samurai serves**: the median daimyo's ~100,000-koku cut covers capital stipends; each provincial governor's (on average) ~10,000-koku cut covers his province; each county magistrate's (on average) ~1,000-koku cut covers his county.
+Cross-tier flow does not happen for stipends as it does for gifts and lineage finances - a provincial samurai is paid by his governor regardless of which lineage the samurai or governor belongs to (see [`l7r.md` - Samurai Lineages](l7r.md#samurai-lineages) for the discussion of how lineage politics and fiscal flow interact).

 ## Domain